 Golf by the numbers

-- Over 10 million competition rounds have been played across Australia in the last 12 months.
+- Almost 12 million competition rounds have been played across Australia in the last 12 months.

-- 1 million Australians have picked up a golf club to play or practice some form of golf in the last 12 months.
+- Over 3 million Australians have picked up a golf club to play or practice some form of golf in the last 12 months.

 - Social reasons are the main driver for play, followed by individual competition.
 Playing while on holiday or travelling came third.

 - Golf generates significant travel in and out of Australia with 29% travelling interstate to play and 12% heading overseas.

 - The average spend by domestic golf tourists on a per night basis is $302, who on average stay over 5.3 nights.

 - Almost 1.6 million golf trips were taken in Australia in 2013, generating 8.4 million golf visitor nights.

 - Since 2008 the number of day trips including golf have increased by an average rate of 2% per year.